CBD and the Genes for Anxiety

 Some interesting experiments were able to tie CBD's effect on anxiety and depression to serotonin pathways directly:

 Seven days of treatment with CBD reduced mechanical allodynia, decreased anxiety-like behavior, and normalized 5-HT activity.

-Allodynia is essentially nervous system pain threshold.
+Allodynia is essentially a nervous system pain threshold.

-What about the bigger piece for longer term hippocampus neurogenesis with anxiety.
+What about the bigger piece for longer-term hippocampus neurogenesis with anxiety.